cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter6.typ

 === Distribution of geometric variables $eta$ and $beta$<sec:eta_beta_generation>
 Regardless of the crystal structure, each value of $eta$ and $beta$ was generated in such a way that it would be uniformly distributed over the surface of a sphere, where $eta$ is the polar angle and $beta$ is the azimuthal angle.

-The data was generated inside a region where $eta$ is between 0 and $0.61 pi$ and $beta$ is between 0 and $pi$, as shown in @fig:geometrical_features_distribution.
+The data was generated inside a region where $eta$ lies between 0 and $0.61 pi$ and $beta$ ranges between 0 and $pi$, as shown in @fig:geometrical_features_distribution.

 #figure(
   image("../images/geo_feat_dist.png", width: 40%),
   caption: [Distribution of the features $eta$ and $beta$ over the unit sphere.]
 )<fig:geometrical_features_distribution>

 This uniform distribution of data over the surface of a sphere was done using the methods described in the work of Deserno #cite(<Deserno_2004>).
-Since, during the evaluation of the inverse problem shown in @fig:diagram_inverse, we are forcing the largest dimension to be $L_z$ and the shortest dimensions to be $L_y$, every possible aspect ratio is represented as a single point inside the mentioned region on the surface of the sphere.
+Since during the evaluation of the inverse problem shown in @fig:diagram_inverse, we are forcing the largest dimension to be $L_z$ and the shortest dimensions to be $L_y$, every possible aspect ratio is represented as a single point inside the above mentioned region on the surface of the sphere.
 In other words, each aspect ratio has its unique pair of values of $eta$ and $beta$.

 For example, an aspect ratio of 3:4:5 has a value of $eta = 2 arctan(1) = 0.5 pi$ and $beta = 4 arctan(3/4) = 0.82 pi$, and an aspect ratio of 1:8:7 has a value of $eta = 2 arctan(sqrt(50)/8) = 0.46 pi$ and $beta = 4 arctan(1/7) = 0.18 pi$.
-Both aspect ratios the same probability of being generated.
-The same can be said for every other aspect ratio.
-This way each aspect ratio on the surface of the sphere has equal representation in the dataset.
+Both aspect ratios have the same probability of being generated.
+The same can be said for every aspect ratio.

-This equal representation is important because it allows a model to learn more generalized patterns improving its performance.
+This equal representation is important because it allows a model to learn more generalized patterns, improving its performance.
 For example, a model trained with as dataset where 80% of its entries are composed of values of $beta < pi/2$ and 20% of its entries are composed of values of beta $beta > pi/2$ can have problems predicting data whose values of $beta$ is greater than $pi/2$.
 This is an example of a biased dataset.
 Even if we get a good model trained with tons of biased data, we can get the same good, or even a better model training it with fewer entries of balanced data, and wasting less time and computational resources in the training process.

-=== Data generation in isotropic case<sec:data_gen_isotropic>
+=== Data generation in the isotropic case<sec:data_gen_isotropic>

 - Each value of $phi_K$ was uniformly distributed between 0 and $pi/2$.
 - Each pair of values $eta$ and $beta$ were generated according to @sec:eta_beta_generation.